bxparks/AUniter/jenkins/README.md

 send you emails if something goes wrong.
 (I haven't done this because I don't install mailer programs on my Linux machine, so I'll leave this as an exercise for the reader.)

+## Caveats

+Jenkins is a complex and powerful system.
+I have used it for a total of 4 days as of this writing so I am not an expert on this system.
+I learned enough of it to make it work with `auniter.sh`, but my solutions may not be optimal.